 Hop across the river (Delaware or Hudson)

 One of the awesome things about living in NJ is the access to two world-class cities—New York and Philadelphia—that can put you in the heart of each one for a day trip or overnight.
 Use these days off to explore the NYC classics like the Empire State Building and Central Park Zoo or unique attractions like Little Island or the Museum of Ice Cream in NYC.
-Or check out the historical sights and museums in the City of Brotherly Love, like Independence Hall and The Franklin Institute, or different Philly spots like Candytopia or Once Upon a Nation Storytelling.
+Or check out the historical sights and museums in the City of Brotherly Love, like Independence Hall and The Franklin Institute, or different Philly spots like Once Upon a Nation Storytelling.
 And if you don’t want to head to a busy city, New Jersey is full of unique downtowns to explore, from historical Morristown to nostalgic Cape May.

 Fall into colorful foliage